 - Startup apps have been corrupted because of third-party interactions.

 - Faulty hard disk or Memory

 Since this is a blue screen of death error, it prevents users from getting past this stop error screen.
 You must boot into Safe Mode on your Windows PC and then follow the below instructions.

 Disabling third-party antivirus, stopping non-essential apps from launching during Windows startup, and deleting cache or temporary files might help you to overcome this error code.
 If not, run SFC, CHKDSK, DISM, or check Windows Memory using the diagnostic tool.

-To resolve SETUP_FAILURE BSOD 0x85 Error, boot into the safe mode and use the following workarounds –
+To solve the SETUP_FAILURE BSOD 0x85 Error, boot your device into safe mode and attempt the below fixes –

 - Perform a Full Computer scan

 - Disable Non-essential Startup Programs